 Gravitation is the scientific topic of inspiration of the classical Flamenco Dance Performance.
 The show will consist on a series of multi-space, open-air performances on various small wooden platforms distributed around the welcome reception area.
 Several disconnected performances will take place, based and inspired on flamenco and Spanish dancing.
 A guitar player on one platform, a woman dancer on another one ... interacting in random ways.
 Meeting participants will be surrounded by several styles of mesmerizing classical flamenco music and performances.

-CELEBRATING 100 YEARS OF EDDINGTON’S 1919 EXPEDITION.
-A public performance will celebrate the hundredth anniversary of the Eddington observation of the solar eclipse of May 29 1919 from Príncipe Island in the west coast of Africa.
+A public performance will celebrate the hundredth anniversary of the observation of the solar eclipse of 29 May 1919 from Príncipe Island, in the west coast of Africa, and Sobral, in northeastern Brazil.
 According to Einstein’s General Relativity, light rays from distant stars passing near the Sun would bend because of the curvature of the space-time due to the presence of the Sun.
-Eddington’s expedition was the first to measure the deflection of light by massive bodies and to prove the correctness of General Relativity.
+The two British expeditions were the first to measure the deflection of light by massive bodies and to prove the correctness of General Relativity.

-An open public space as the Plaza de la Virgen in Valencia is the perfect location for a show about Eddington’s expedition of 1919 executed by a number of contemporary-style-dressed performers.
+An open public space as the Botanical Garden of the University of Valencia is the perfect location for a show about the 1919 British eclipse expeditions.
+It will be executed by a number of contemporary-style-dressed performers.
 The duration of this performance will be around 20 minutes.
 Before the show itself, professional scientists will explain the experiment to the general public in a simple and understandable manner.
 Then, in a spontaneous way the performance will start accompanied by music.